 Super Visa insurance is a specialized product that covers parents and grandparents of Canadian citizens and permanent residents who are visiting Canada for a minimum of 12 months and a coverage of at least $100,000.

-What does visitors insurance in Canada cover?
+What does visitor medical insurance in Canada cover?

 What are some common exclusions to visitor insurance in Canada?